ddcap/halvade/docs/source/contents/hadoop.rst

 	cat ~/.ssh/id_dsa.pub >> ~/.ssh/authorized_keys
 	chmod 0600 ~/.ssh/authorized_keys

-Now we need to format the namenode and start the hdfs and yarn services, do this as follows:
+Now we need to format the NameNode and start the HDFS and Yarn services, do this as follows:

 .. code-block:: bash
 	:linenos: